kadimisetty/vim-simplebar/README.md

 A simple non-attention-seeking Vim status line.

-(Relies on Unicode support, which it being 2013 and all, your computer has anyway.
+(Relies on fonts with unicode support, which it being 2013 and all, most good fonts computer have anyway.
 But do keep that in mind.)

 Setup: iTerm w/ Solarized + Vim w/ solarized + simplebar

 ## Screenshots